A Blue-collar legacy – The hickory stripe denim

 Revived from the past, these jeans are crafted from deadstock fabrics.
 Each pair is a patchwork of history, reinvented to create a modern fit with a vintage soul.

-The Nudie Jeans Guide to Selvage Denim
+Diving into Darkness: Nudie Jeans' Guide to Black Denim